-At the end of the game, all players must shake hands and Team Captains meet to discuss any issues with the game and confirm the score.
+At the end of the game, all players should acknowledge the opposition and Team Captains meet to discuss any issues with the game and confirm the score.

 Arrive 15 minutes prior to the scheduled game time to allow for warm-up.
-Games consist of two 25-minute halves, with a 5 minute half time.
+Games consist of two 45-minute halves, with a 5 minute half time.

 START OF PLAY

 To decide which team will have the first kick-off, team captains will either flip a coin or do ‘rock, paper, scissors’.
 The winner can decide whether they want to kick-off or choose the end that they would like to start on.